hamedkharazmi/real-time-industrial-data-platform/README.md

 A production-style data engineering project that builds an end-to-end pipeline for ingesting, processing, transforming, and serving industrial sensor data on Google Cloud.

-This project focuses on **data platform design**, enabling real-time analytics and integration with downstream systems such as machine learning services and monitoring dashboards.
+This project focuses on **data platform design**, enabling real-time analytics and **integration with downstream systems such as machine learning services and monitoring dashboards**.

 ---